proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Detector

 \subsection{Nonlinearity measurement and calibration}

 Early in sensor testing, we noticed that the sensor exhibited significantly nonlinear response at very low exposure levels.
 This nonlinearity can significantly degrade photometric accuracy for faint sources, so a calibration must be developed to apply to raw science images.
 Such nonlinearity in the ORCA-Quest 1 camera was also observed by \cite{lucas:2024}, who mention but do not describe an approximating function for correcting it.
 They also do not discuss the cause of this nonlinearity or how the application of such a correction can affect the noise properties of science images.
 We previously observed similar but more severely nonlinear response in the Teledyne COSMOS CMOS image sensor, likely resulting from incomplete charge transfer between the photodiode and sense node of each pixel.
 For that camera, we developed a calibration strategy for recovering linear response and noted the importance of appropriately modeling noise sources \citep{layden:2025}.
 We aim to do the same here for the ORCA-Quest 2 camera.
+This nonlinearity calibration also accounts for any discontinuity when the camera switches from the high gain path to the low gain path, which would result from imperfect gain correction factors.
+Such a discontinuity was previously observed from a switching in gain paths in the Marana CMOS camera \citep{apergis:2025}.